Skiddii/CryptoAnalysisTool/README.md

 # CryptoAnalysisTool
-A tool to analyze the crypto stock market using python web scraping.
+A tool to analyze the crypto stock market using python library, beautiful soup, for web scraping.